Obama calls for calm after Zimmerman acquittal; protests held

-SANFORD, Florida (Reuters) - President Barack Obama called for calm on Sunday after the acquittal of George Zimmerman in the shooting death of unarmed black teenager Trayvon Martin, as thousands of civil rights demonstrators turned out at rallies to condemn racial profiling.
+SANFORD, Florida (Reuters) - U.S. President Barack Obama called for calm on Sunday after the acquittal of George Zimmerman in the shooting death of black teenager Trayvon Martin, as hundreds of civil rights demonstrators turned out at rallies to condemn racial profiling.

-Zimmerman, cleared late on Saturday by a Florida jury of six women, still faces public outrage, a possible civil suit and demands for a federal investigation.
+Zimmerman, cleared late Saturday by a Florida jury of six women in the shooting death of the unarmed Martin, still faces public outrage, a possible civil suit and demands for a federal investigation.

-About 1,000 to 2,000 of the demonstrators abandoned the protest site at Union Square to march in the streets toward Times Square, slowing or stopping traffic.
-Police attempted to funnel the crowd into controlled lanes but were unable to.

-Police attempted to halt the march about eight blocks short of Times Square, which was already packed with tourists, but the demonstrators made their way around the officers.
+Civil rights activists have been pressuring the Obama administration to bring civil rights charges in federal court.

+Critics contend Zimmerman wrongly suspected 17-year-old Martin of being a criminal because he was black, making it a civil rights issue.
+At a rally in New York’s Union Square, more than 200 protesters turned out Sunday, chanting “No justice, no peace.”
+Some held signs calling for “Justice for Trayvon, Jail for Zimmerman.”

-Saturday’s not-guilty verdict was decried by civil rights leaders and protests were organized in several cities, including Boston, San Francisco, San Diego and Sacramento.
+Similar rallies were held or expected to start later in other cities including Boston, San Francisco, San Diego and Sacramento.

-In Boston, about 500 racially mixed protesters left their demonstration site in the Roxbury neighborhood and started marching in the streets alongside police escorts on motorcycle and on foot.
-“They’ve been very orderly,” Boston police superintendent William Evans said.

-“You said he’s not guilty, but why would you say he’s not guilty?”
-28-year-old Robyn Miller said.
-“It’s crazy.”

 Obama, who once said, “If I had a son, he’d look like Trayvon,” called for a peaceful response to a case that polarized the U.S. public from the beginning, raising issues of racial profiling and gun control.